uTigas/SIOProject_1/analysis/SQLInjection.md

 ![image](https://github.com/uTigas/SIOProject_1/assets/125353199/18d2de35-ad85-458d-85da-8056e5100270)

-- We could also make an udf that would achieve the same thing that our functionality from sqlite3 , separation between arguments and the prompt.
+- We could also make an udf that would achieve the same thing that our functionality from sqlite3 , separation between arguments and the sql command
+- .